 While Apple users already use the iMessage app extensively to communicate with their friends and families every day, this steady engagement also signals a new opportunity for customer engagement worldwide.
 The iMessage app, also known as the Messages app, is quickly becoming one of the hottest touchpoints for businesses to engage with customers.

 What is Apple Business Chat?

-Apple Business Chat (ABC) is a new way for your business to engage with customers directly from within iMessage—Apple’s built-in IM service.
+Apple Business Chat (ABC) is a powerful new way for your business to engage with customers directly from within iMessage—Apple’s built-in IM service.
 It’s an instant messaging (IM), SMS, chat, and file-sharing app—all rolled into one.
-Apple Business Chat enables your business to answer customer questions, help them schedule appointments, and manage payments via Apple Pay.
-It allows Apple users to find your business and start conversations from Safari, Maps, Search, and Siri.
+Apple Business Chat enables your business to answer customer questions, resolve issues, help them schedule appointments, and complete transactions via Apple Pay.
+It allows Apple users to find your business and start conversations from iOS apps like Safari (not in Mac devices with macOS), Maps, Search, and Siri.

-The messaging platform also integrates with a number of leading customer service platforms (CSPs) including Freshchat.
+The messaging platform also integrates with a number of leading Messaging Service providers (MSPs) including Freshdesk Messaging.
 These integrations make it easy for you to improve the quality of your customer support instead of making big changes to your existing support operations.
 Apple Business Chat makes it easier for your business to offer efficient support through a familiar, secure, and easy-to-use design interface.

 To summarize, Apple Business Chat empowers your business to:

 - offer a variety of services via a virtual assistant

 - make your products easy for customers to book or order